akakiplimo/akakiplimo/README.md

   - 🌍  Based in Nairobi, Kenya
   - 📈  I love to program, learn and build things
   - 🌱  I am interested in Technology, Sports, History, Music & Culture
+  - 💬  Ask me about JavaScript and Web Development
   - 💻  I’m looking to collaborate on OpenSource Projects
   - 📫  Feel free to reach me akakiplimo@gmail.com
   - 📖  You can read more about me at [LinkedIn](https://www.linkedin.com/in/adrian-kiplimo-55947a132/)